 Griswold Facility Chairman - Eric Sabo is our Griswold Facility Chairman.
 Please contact him regarding matters concerning the Griswold Facility.
 Reminder - No wood is to be removed from the Griswold property without the prior approval of the President, Vice President or Chairman of the Board of Directors.

-For work around the Stonington Club House review the board inside the clubhouse.
+For work around the Stonington Club House contact Pete Dyer.
 Volunteers are needed to mow the grass around the club-house.
 Volunteers can use the club's mowers or use their own.
 There is light duty work available for those who cannot handle much physical labor anymore (help with monthly dinner preparation, raffle ticket sales, snack bar operation, newsletter prep and labeling, etc).